kubasulek2/Chat-App-React/README.md

 ### Cool Chat App made with react, and node.js

 #### Features:
-* Create custom rooms, join to existing ones.
+* Create own rooms, join to existing ones.
 * Enjoy public or private conversations.
 * Receive notification on new messages
 * Block annoying users.